 "Yes, people are compelled to bribe officials of Pakistan Consulate in Kabul as well as in Jalalabad to get visas.
 This is because Afghans applying for a visa are mistreated and even humiliated by Pakistani officials in the consulate.
 They mistreat Afghans to pave the way for bribery."
-[P49, 26 years old, Male, Unemployed, Dand Patan, Paktia]
+[P49, 26 years old, Male, 16 years of education, Unemployed, Pashtun, Dand Patan, Paktia]